Barry Township, Michigan

 Barry Township is a civil township of Barry County in the U.S. state of Michigan.
-As of the 2010 census, the township population was 3,378.
+As of the 2020 census, the township population was 3,417.

 History

 Barry Township was the original township, with boundaries co-extensive with Barry County, from which all the townships of the county were partitioned.
-On 23 March 1836, a legislative act provided for the organization of the township of Barry.
-The first township meeting was held at the house of Nicholas Campbell in Barry Township (in what is now Prairieville Township) on 4 April 1836.
+On March 23, 1836, a legislative act provided for the organization of Barry Township of Barry.
+The first township meeting was held at the house of Nicholas Campbell in Barry Township (now Prairieville Township) on 4 April 1836.